Enonymous12/QCformer/README.md

 Quotient Complex Transformer (QCformer) for Crystal Material Property Prediction
 ====
-    This manual is for the code implementation of paper 'Quotient Complex Transformer (QCformer) for Crystal Material Property Prediction'
+    This manual is for the code implementation of paper 'Quotient Complex Transformer (QCformer) for Material Property Prediction'

 ****